superkapca/deadlock-tracker/README.md

 ```

 Use Neon's pooled connection string for `DATABASE_URL` in deployed app traffic when available.
 Use a direct connection string for `ALEMBIC_DATABASE_URL` if Neon provides separate pooled and direct URLs.

+`DEADLOCK_API_KEY` is optional.
+Leave it empty for public unauthenticated access, or set it if you have a Deadlock API key for higher rate limits.

 Run migrations: